 Terkel is an all-in-one platform that offers high-quality queries from some of the biggest platforms worldwide.

 How does Terkel work?

 First, you will need to head over to Terkel and sign up for a free account.
-This will allow you to answer five queries per month with basic information about the websites you’re pitching.
+This will allow you to answer three queries per month with basic information about the websites you’re pitching.

 You will need to set up a profile that includes a high-quality headshot and your social links, as these will be a contributing factor as to whether your answers get used by journalists.